 MAT*H254 Calculus I 4 credits

 Prerequisite: Grade of “C” or better in MAT*H185 (Trigonometric Functions) or MAT*H186 (Precalculus) or an appropriate score on a college placement exam.
 A four semester hour course intended to prepare students for advanced mathematics.
 The course begins with a review of precalculus.
-New topics include limits, continuity, the derivative, differentiation rules, geometric and physical applications of the derivative, the definite integral and its geometric meaning, antiderivatives and the indefinite integral, and basic integration rules.
-(Effective fall, 2018 only.)
+New topics include limits, continuity, the derivative, differentiation rules, geometric and physical applications of the derivative, the definite integral and its geometric meaning, antiderivatives and the indefinite integral, and basic integration rules. (fall/spring/summer)

 MAT*H256 Calculus II 4 credits

 Prerequisite: Grade of “C” or better in MAT*H254 (Calculus I) A second course in calculus for mathematics or science majors.
-Topics include the definite integral and applications of the definite integral to areas, volumes, and length of arc of a plane curve.
-Also considered are logarithmic and exponential functions, trigonometric functions, inverse trigonometric functions and various techniques of integration.
-Limits involving indeterminate forms and improper integrals are also discussed.
-The course concludes with an introduction to infinite series.
-(Effective fall, 2018 only.)

-MAT*H256 Calculus II 4 credits

-Prerequisite: Grade of “C” or better in MAT*H254 (Calculus I) A second course in calculus for mathematics or science majors.
-Topics include applications of the definite integral to areas and volumes, various techniques of integration, improper integrals, plane curves, parametric equations, polar coordinates, and infinite series.
-(Effective spring, summer 2019)
+Topics include applications of the definite integral to areas and volumes, various techniques of integration, improper integrals, plane curves, parametric equations, polar coordinates, and infinite series. (fall/spring/summer)

 MAT*H268 Calculus III: Multivariable 4 credits

 Prerequisite: Grade of “C” or better in MAT*H256 (Calculus II).
 A course in multivariable calculus for mathematics or science majors.
-Topics include conic sections, plane curves, parametric equations and polar coordinates, vectors and solid analytic geometry, vector-valued functions, functions of several variables, partial differentiation, and multiple integration. (current)

-MAT*H268 Calculus III: Multivariable 4 credits

-Prerequisite: Grade of “C” or better in MAT*H256 (Calculus II).
-A course in multivariable calculus for mathematics or science majors.
-Topics include conic sections, vectors and solid analytic geometry, vector-valued functions, functions of several variables, partial differentiation, and multiple integration.
-(Effective fall, 2019)
+Topics include conic sections, vectors and solid analytic geometry, vector-valued functions, functions of several variables, partial differentiation, and multiple integration. (fall only)

 MAT*H285 Differential Equations 3 credits

 Prerequisite: Grade of “C” or better in MAT*H256 (Calculus II) Study of ordinary differential equations.
 Equations studied include the following: first-order linear, separable equations; exact equations; homogeneous linear equations of first or higher order with constant coefficients; auxiliary equations with complex roots; and non-homogeneous equations.
 Solutions of initial value problems with associated applications are studied.
-Techniques used include linear differential operators, the method of undetermined coefficients, variation of parameters, and Laplace transforms. (spring)
+Techniques used include linear differential operators, the method of undetermined coefficients, variation of parameters, and Laplace transforms. (spring only)

 MECHANICAL ENGINEERING TECHNOLOGY